Meadow Heights

 Meadow Heights is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Meadow Heights has a culturally diverse population, with 50.0% born overseas and 74.3% speaking a language other than English at home.
-The predominant religion is Islam, comprising 52.7% of Meadow Heights' population, compared to 24.1% in Greater Melbourne.
+Meadow Heights has one of the highest levels of cultural diversity in the country, with half of its population born overseas and three-quarters speaking a language other than English at home.
+Islam is the predominant religion in Meadow Heights, accounting for over half of the population, which is significantly higher than the 5.6% figure across Greater Melbourne.
 In terms of ancestry, the top groups are Other (50.9%), Australian (11.5%), and English (8.9%).

 Frequently Asked Questions - Diversity